openvinotoolkit/training_extensions/.github/CONTRIBUTING.md

 experience the problem?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.

-Example:

-> Short and descriptive example bug report title
->
-> A summary of the issue and the browser/OS environment in which it occurs.
-If
-> suitable, include the steps required to reproduce the bug.
->
-> 1. This is the first step
-> 2. This is the second step
-> 3. Further steps, etc.
->
->
-> Any other information you want to share that is relevant to the issue being
-> reported.
-This might include the lines of code that you have identified as
-> causing the bug, and potential solutions (and your opinions on their
-> merits).

 ## Feature requests

 Feature requests are welcome.
 But take a moment to find out whether your idea